NatLibFi/marc-record-js/README.md

 ### Record validation

 When constructing or modifying the record, validation checks are run.
 You may need to alter these checks to work with incomplete intermediate records.
+NOTE: validationOption `strict: true` sets all the other validationOptions as true regardless of if they are defined
+      validationOption `strict: false` sets other validationOptions as they are defined or as default

 **Global validation options:**